-In Figure 11 we present several different combinations of using WMPI and an heterogeneous configuration of processes, where some of them were written in Java, other processes were written in C and the remaining were using Java and native code.

-These experiments are quite interesting since they show we can have real heterogeneous computations by using our Java bindings.
+In Figure 9 we present several different combinations of using WMPI and an heterogeneous configuration of processes, where some of them were written in Java, others were written in C, and others were using Java and native code.
+These experiments are quite interesting since they show we can have real heterogeneous computations thanks to use of the Java bindings.

-Figure 11: Heterogeneous clusters of processes using the WMPI library.
+Figure 9: Heterogeneous clusters of processes using the WMPI library.

-In our implementations of the NQueens benchmark the jobs are delivered on demand, allowing the faster workers to compute more jobs than the slower ones.
+In our implementations of the NQueens Benchmark the jobs are delivered on demand, allowing the faster workers to compute more jobs than the slower ones.
 All the computations that include C processes or Java processes that use the native version of the kernel present the best performance.